ibm-cloud-docs/dns/ro-migration.md

 # Migrating from IBM ResellOne to Tucows
 {: #resellone-migration}

-In the period between 2 November 2021 - 10 November 2021, for the purpose of migration, your domains will be in a frozen state.
+In the period between 2 November 2021 - 10 November 2021, for migration, your domains will be in a frozen state.
 No transfer, renewal, or other actions can happen during this period.
 If any of your domains are about to expire, complete renewal actions immediately (before the 1 November 2021 deadline).
 {: important}

-On *8 November 2021*, depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller account(s) over to Tucows’ retail domain platform, [Hover](https://hover.com/){: external} or the [OpenSRS](https://manage.opensrs.com/){: external} reseller platform.
+On 8 November 2021, depending on how many domains you are managing, Tucows, and IBM Cloud will automatically migrate your domains and reseller accounts over to Tucows’ retail domain platform, [Hover](https://hover.com/){: external} or the [OpenSRS](https://manage.opensrs.com/){: external} reseller platform.

-Before checking out the migration options, read [Common FAQs](/docs/dns?topic=dns-resellone-migration#resellone-common-faq).
+Before you check out the migration options, read the [Common FAQs](/docs/dns?topic=dns-resellone-migration#resellone-common-faq).

 * Under 100 domains - Hover is the default migration option.
 Alternatively, you can choose OpenSRS.
 For more information, see [If you have fewer than 100 domains](/docs/dns?topic=dns-resellone-migration#resellone-basic-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-migration#resellone-basic-tier-faq).
 * 100 - 499 domains - OpenSRS is the default option.
 Alternatively, you can choose Hover.
 For more information, see [If you have more than 100 domains](/docs/dns?topic=dns-resellone-migration#resellone-startup-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-migration#resellone-startup-tier-faq).